 3. Cows in India

 Similar to how some people wonder if kangaroos can be found in cities in Australia, they also wonder if cows really roam the streets in India.
 Actually, it's true about the cows.
 You'll find these fearless creatures meandering along all over the place, even on the beach.
-They're huge too, but quite harmless.
+They're huge too, but mostly quite harmless (although there have been reports of cows randomly going berserk and attacking people).
 Depending on where you travel in India it's likely that cows won't be the only animals you'll see on the roads.
 Donkeys and bullock carts are also common.
 If you go to the desert state of Rajasthan, you're almost guaranteed to see camels pulling carts through the cities.

 4. Sounds in India